-Sweet edible gifts not your thing?
-Then how about something savory?
-Even better, how about something bacon-y, like this to-die-for bacon jam.
-It's so good that I could only give one jar away.
-(I gifted myself with the other jar.)
+This is bacon jam, and it's to die for.
 It's smoky, sweet, porky, and spicy.
-A long, slow cook ensures that the onions caramelize and the bacon melts.
+A long slow-cook ensures that the onions caramelize and the bacon melts.
 It has the chunky texture of tapenade and is easy to spread.

 I've enjoyed it on toast, crackers, pasta, burgers, and simply and devilishly by the spoonful.
 If you want someone to fall in love with you, then I highly recommend giving them bacon jam.
 The words themselves are magical — say it with me: bacon jam.
 Bacon jam.
-You get the idea; now get the recipe!
+You get the idea.

 1 large yellow onion, thinly sliced

 3 tablespoons dark brown sugar